Receive teaching resources and tips, exclusive special offers, useful product information and more!

 There are many varieties of English spoken within Australia, resulting in variations in acceptable pronunciation beyond what is listed as ‘correct’ in dictionaries.
 These variations are strongly tied to student identity, so any conversations regarding pronunciation should be approached from the perspective of identifying and celebrating language diversity.

 Don’t just brush past pronunciation differences.
 Instead, embrace them as an opportunity for class discussion.
 First, be prepared.
-As part of your planning for the unit ahead, check out the Segmented Answers in the Sound Waves Teaching Resources.
+As part of your planning for the unit ahead, check out the Segmented Answers in the Sound Waves Literacy online teaching resources.
 These include multiple segmented answers for words with more than one common pronunciation.

 Next, communicate with your students.
 It’s important to explain to students that, even when there is more than one way to pronounce a word, the word must be spelled correctly.
 As students engage in these types of discussions, they consolidate their spelling skills, which is the ultimate aim of practising segmenting.